The College subscription year runs from January to December.

-The schedule of country bandings is available on the College Website or on request from the Membership Data Office.
+The schedule of country bandings is available on the College website or on request by emailing the Membership Data Office.
 It is based upon a similar scheme operated by the World Psychiatric Association and upon economic data supplied by the World Bank.

 Overseas members in Bands C or D can apply for a reduced rate if their monthly income is below a certain amount.

-Find out more information about reduced rate of subscription.
+Find out more information about the reduced rate of subscription.

 UK Fellows, Members, Specialist Associates and Affiliates can apply for a reduction of 50% of fees for 2021 if earnings for the subscription year are expected to be below £46,000.